TechmanRobotInc/earlier-descriptions/README.md

 ## __Deprecation Notice__
 > The older TM ROS1 descriptions and moveit_config packages are no longer actively maintained.
->> :bulb: Tip: We now use the tm_description and corresponding moveit_config packages (group name ="tmr_arm") instead and recommend that users use the python script <sup>1</sup> to replace the nominal robot model with the specific kinematic parameters from your local TM Robot.<br/>
+>> :bulb: Tip: We now use the tm_description and corresponding moveit_config packages (group name ="tmr_arm") instead and recommend that users use the Python script <sup>1</sup> to replace the nominal robot model with the specific kinematic parameters from your local TM Robot.<br/>
 > <sup>1</sup> For more detailed information, please refer to the __6.
 TM Robot corrected kinematics value loading and robot description file generation__ chapter in the ROS1 introduction of __TM ROS Driver__.